Decentralization: Dilution of power and authority

 Decentralisation isn’t new

 If knowledge has to be revolutionized with decentralization to empower the crowd if financial intermediaries are to be revolutionized with decentralization to empower the crowd, why not solving big societal problems like climate change be revolutionized?
 Climate change is one of the biggest challenges the world is facing right now and we have been doing something about it for about 3 decades now.
 Don’t get me wrong, but what is the rate of progress?
 If you connect the dots we are resorting to innovations like decentralization and crowdsourcing to solve smaller problems but we are still solving climate change with the anachronic ways muddled with layers of bureaucracy, bad socio-economic policies, and proceduralism.
 Governments, scientists, politicians, climate change councils meeting and talking once a year won’t give us the scale and pace we need.
 It’s time to create revolutionary new ways to stop and reverse climate change at scale and pace.
 Only decentralization and empowering the crowd can offer that.
+Decentralisation with government policies conducive to create a free-form ecosystem is the way to go forward.
 While some current Blockchain implementations have a negative impact on climate change, the fundamental concept of decentralization is still attractive.
 This post explains how to make mining in Blockchains ethical by using clean energy and also gives some dark pieces of evidence on how energy abusive are the contemporary mining techniques.

 “The computer power needed to create a single digital token consumes at least as much electricity as the average American household burns through in two years, according to figures from Morgan Stanley and Alex de Vries, an economist who tracks energy use in the industry.”